AleksicJelisaveta/EE411---Project/README.md

 ## About

 This repository contains the work done for our [Fundamentals of Inference and Learning](https://edu.epfl.ch/coursebook/en/fundamentals-of-inference-and-learning-EE-411) project.
-The goal of our effort is to
+The goal of our effort is to reproduce results obtained in (https://arxiv.org/pdf/2105.04093) where using Elastic Weight Consolidation, regularization technique in order to mitigate catastrophic forgetting in neural networks.
+Results are compared with L2 regularization and no regularization.
+Datasets are permutated and rotated MNIST dataset.
 ## Data

-## Installation
+Two datasets are used: PermutedMNIST - a unique fixed random permutation of the pixel values is applied for each task as well as RotatedMNIST - ten tasks of rotating MNIST, where task i is produced by a fixed rotation of 10(i−1) degrees).